Citation, DOI & article data

 Main magnetic field

 The main magnetic field (B0) of a 1.5 T magnet is about 30,000 times the strength of the earth's magnetic field.
-It is strong enough to pull heavy-duty floor buffers and mop buckets into the bore of the magnet, move trolleys across the room and turn oxygen bottles into hazardous projectiles.
+It is strong enough to pull heavy-duty floor buffers and mop buckets into the bore of the magnet, move trolleys across the room and turn oxygen bottles into hazardous projectiles (missile effect).
 Deaths have occurred from trauma as a result of these effects.
 Smaller objects such as coins, hairpins and pens have been yanked off the person carrying them.

 The strong field can affect cardiac pacemakers.
 Older pacemakers had a magnetic reed switch which could be disturbed by a strong magnetic field resulting in possible deleterious effects to the patient with one implanted.
 In addition their components often had a significant ferromagnetic content.
 Therefore in the past, having a pacemaker was an absolute contraindication to undergoing an MRI.